yzjiao/BR-RM/docs/model-quirks.md

 - It's a known issue that context parallel can't be used together with sequence parallel.
 Refer to [here](https://github.com/NVIDIA-NeMo/RL/issues/659) for more details.

+## DeepScaleR Recipe Convergence Issues

+The DeepScaleR recipe (e.g., `examples/configs/grpo-deepscaler-1.5b-8K.yaml`) has been found to experience convergence issues when CUDA graphs are enabled in vLLM.

+**Special Handling:**
+- CUDA graphs must be disabled by setting `enforce_eager: True` in the vLLM configuration (https://github.com/NVIDIA-NeMo/RL/pull/857 forces eager execution by default).

 ## vLLM Async Rollout Timeout

 vLLM async generation has a configurable timeout for waiting for individual sample results.
 This is particularly important for longer sequences on large models.